JanHerca/urantiapedia/output/wikijs/en/article/Christopher_Ross/no_appointments_no_disappointments.md

 A stumbling block for me, each time I read it, is the role that the Thought Adjuster plays in our lives.
 In Paper 108, we read:

 > The Mystery Monitors are not thought helpers; they are thought adjusters.
 They labor with the material mind for the purpose of constructing … a new mind for the new worlds … of your future career.
 Their mission chiefly concerns the future life, not this life.
-They are called heavenly helpers, not earthly helpers. [[UB 108:5.5](/en/The_Urantia_Book/108#p5_5)]
+They are called heavenly helpers, not earthly helpers. <a id="a65_317"></a>[[UB 108:5.5](/en/The_Urantia_Book/108#p5_5)]

 Here is the kicker.

 > They are not interested in making the mortal career easy; rather are they concerned in making your life reasonably difficult and rugged, so that decisions will be stimulated and multiplied.
-The presence of a great Thought Adjuster does not bestow ease of living and freedom from strenuous thinking, but such a divine gift should confer a sublime peace of mind and a superb tranquillity of spirit. [[UB 108:5.5](/en/The_Urantia_Book/108#p5_5)]
+The presence of a great Thought Adjuster does not bestow ease of living and freedom from strenuous thinking, but such a divine gift should confer a sublime peace of mind and a superb tranquillity of spirit. <a id="a69_399"></a>[[UB 108:5.5](/en/The_Urantia_Book/108#p5_5)]
 >
 > It is the business of the Adjuster to prepare you for the eternal adventure, to assure your survival.
-It is not the mission of the Mystery Monitor to smooth your ruffled feelings or to minister to your injured pride; it is the preparation of your soul for the long ascending career that engages the attention and occupies the time of the Adjuster. ([UB 108:5.6](/en/The_Urantia_Book/108#p5_6))
+It is not the mission of the Mystery Monitor to smooth your ruffled feelings or to minister to your injured pride; it is the preparation of your soul for the long ascending career that engages the attention and occupies the time of the Adjuster. (<a id="a71_351"></a>[UB 108:5.6](/en/The_Urantia_Book/108#p5_6))

 I cannot help but wonder, therefore, as I look back on my seventy years, which situations in my life have been of my Adjuster’s making?
 What circumstances were placed in my path to create for me a “reasonably difficult and rugged” existence?